uktrade/.github/SECURITY.md

 Once a secret scanning alert has been generated, the associated secret should be considered compromised and a cyber security incident raised.

 During response to a secret scanning alert, repository admins must take the following actions to enable eﬀective triage and mitigation:
 - Determine if the identified secret is still active (i.e., has not been rotated or is yet to be revoked) and therefore can still be exploited.
 Remediation of alerts that relate to active secrets must be prioritised for remediation;
 - Examine secret metadata to gather contextual information related to the secret (e.g when the secret was created and when it was last used);
 - As necessary, remove the secret from the repository and purge the repository history;
-- Liaise with the appropriate organisation owner to review the repository audit log to further determine the extent and impact of the actions taken by an attacker (if any) using the exposed secret
+- Liaise with the DBT Cyber Team to review the repository audit log to further determine the extent and impact of the actions taken by an attacker (if any) using the exposed secret